Are you Looking to Receive Financing For Your Hair Salon? Here Are the Most Important Tips for You to Succeed in Doing So.

 DO: Know what types of financing options are available for your beauty salon.
 By educating yourself, you will end up with the financing that works best for you.

 Unsecured loan or line of credit.
 If you don’t have the initial collateral to help secure a loan, you may look into securing this option.
-There may be more stringent financial requirements and your personal credit score may be used since the lender will take on 100% of the liability of the loan.
+There may be more stringent financial requirements and your credit score may be used since the lender will take on 100% of the liability of the loan.

 Lines of credit are based on assets.
 Often, hair salon and spa service industry businesses arrange asset-based lines of credit with lending institutions.
 This way, the hair salon or spa receives funding based on the value of the assets and equipment used by the company.
 The higher the value of the equipment offered up as collateral, the greater the available line of credit.

 Small Business Administration Loans.
 Traditional financing options for hair and spa service companies are the Small Business Administration’s (SBA) 504 and 7(a) loan programs.
 The SBA usually backs 75% of the loan, which eases the amount of risk that the banks or other lending parties assume in financing a hair salon or spa service industry business.
-In order to receive this type of funding the borrower must meet the SBA loan eligibility requirements and adhere to the SBA Standard Operating Procedures for loan underwriting.
+To receive this type of funding the borrower must meet the SBA loan eligibility requirements and adhere to the SBA Standard Operating Procedures for loan underwriting.
 The SBA 7(a) loan is similar but it is designed for other uses like refinancing existing debt, purchasing supplies or equipment, or expanding your business.
-Although the 504 and 7(a) are quite similar, there are differences in minimum and maximum amounts you can borrow, the terms of the loan, the interest rates and the amount of down payment required of the borrower.
+Although the 504 and 7(a) are quite similar, there are differences in minimum and maximum amounts you can borrow, the terms of the loan, the interest rates, and the amount of down payment required of the borrower.

 Conventional loans can be arranged through traditional banking institutions and even non-bank lenders.
 Conventional loans are not guaranteed by a third party, so the bank or lending institution assumes the full risk of the loan.
 Because of this, the credit standards on conventional loans are typically higher than other forms of financing or will be secured by collateral such as a piece of equipment or a personal residence.

 Seller-Carry Finance.
 If you are looking to buy an existing hair salon or spa industry business, it is usually possible to arrange the terms of the pricing and financing with the owner.
 Instead of getting the full price, both parties negotiate the pricing, the period upon which the transaction will be completed (typically 3 to 5 years), and the rate of interest on each payment made.
-The added advantage to this for financing is that the previous hair salon or spa owner is usually willing to oversee training of new staff during the transition period to ensure the future success of the business.
+The added advantage to this for financing is that the previous hair salon or spa owner is usually willing to oversee the training of new staff during the transition period to ensure the future success of the business.